-14. I note also paragraph 30 of Jeremiah Andrews vs. The Director of Public Prosecutions SCCrApp No. 163 of 2019 where it states:
+Prosecutions SCCrApp No. 163 of 2019 where it states:

 "30.
-These authorities all confirm therefore that the seriousness of the offence, coupled with the strength of the evidence and the likely penalty which is likely to be imposed upon conviction, have always been, and continue to be important considerations in determining whether bail should be granted or not.
-However, these factors may give rise to an inference that the defendant may abscond.
-That inference can be weakened by the consideration of other relevant factors disclosed in the evidence. eg the applicant's resources, family connections..
+These authorities all confirm therefore that the seriousness of the offence, coupled with the strength of the evidence and the likely penalty which is likely to be imposed upon conviction, have always been, and continue to be important considerations

-- 15. While no direct evidence has been provided that the Applicant will not appear for his trial, the Applicant is charged with murder and attempted murder which, in considering the possible penalty which would follow a conviction, raises the issue of the likelihood of not appearing for trial. - 16.
-That likelihood must be contrasted with the nature of the evidence against the Applicant.
+- [14.]
+While no direct evidence has been provided that the Applicant will not appear for his trial, the Applicant is charged with offences which could result in lengthy sentences of imprisonment, which raises the issue of the likelihood of not appearing for trial. - [15.]
+That likelihood of flight must be contrasted with the nature of the evidence against the Applicant.
 In Cordero McDonald v.
 The Attorney General SCCrApp.
 No. 195 of 2016, Allen P., at paragraph 34 stated,